MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder-expression-examples.md

     =DATEDIFF("yyyy", First(Fields!SellStartDate.Value, "DataSet1"), First(Fields!LastReceiptDate.Value, "DataSet2"))
     ```

--   The **DatePart** function returns an Integer value containing the specified component of a given *Date* value.The following expression returns the year for the first value of the *SellStartDate* in DataSet1.
+-   The **DatePart** function returns an *Integer* value containing the specified component of a given *Date* value.
+The following expression returns the year for the first value of the *SellStartDate* in DataSet1.
 The dataset scope is specified because there are multiple datasets in the report.

     ```
     =Datepart("yyyy", First(Fields!SellStartDate.Value, "DataSet1"))